Gap between quantum theory based on real and complex numbers is arbitrarily large

 We first prove a noisy version of the self-testing statement of the maximal value of $\mathcal{I}_l$ in the Supplemental Material that maintains all the key ingredients that we need to find a gap witnessed by $\mathcal{J}_N$.
 We first certify that the post-measured states of Eve which are shared by all the external parties are close to the ideal state (up to local unitaries and junk part) up to an error of $N^2\sqrt{\varepsilon_N}$.
 Along with it we also certify that the observables of all parties acting on the local state are close to the ideal ones (up to local unitaries and junk part) up to an error of $N^2\sqrt{\varepsilon_N}$.
-Finally, we show that the junk part of the post-measured states are close to some product state up to an error of the order of $2^N\sqrt{\varepsilon_N}$.
+Finally, we show that the junk part of the post-measured states are close to some product state up to an error of the order of $N^6\sqrt{\varepsilon_N}$.

 Consequently, using the certified states and measurements, we find the following upper bound to $\beta_{\mathrm{RQT}}$ in the noisy scenario: \begin{thm} Consider the scenario depicted in Fig.1 and suppose that the Bell functionals $\langle\hat{\mathcal{I}}_{l}\rangle$ attain a value $\varepsilon_N$-close to the quantum bound, and the probability of the outcomes of the measurement of Eve satisfy $|\overline{P}(l)-1/2^N| \leq\varepsilon_N$ for all $l$.
-Then, the maximal value of $\mathcal{I}_N$ for RQT is upper bounded as
+Then, the maximal value of $\mathcal{J}_N$ for RQT is upper bounded as

 \end{thm} The proof is stated in the Supplemental Material, where we provide an exact expression for the upper bound of $\beta_{\mathrm{RQT}}$.
-Even though we obtain that the error has to be exponentially suppressed in the number of parties to observe a gap, let us remark here that the actual value for any particular $N$ is expected to be much smaller than our rough estimates.
+Even though we obtain that the error has to be suppressed in the number of parties to observe a gap, let us remark here that the actual value for any particular $N$ is expected to be much smaller than our rough estimates.
+Indeed, it is possible to find better numerical bounds for the case $N=3$ with semidefinite-programming techniques.
+In Fig. \ref{plot}, we plot the the noise tolerance of the RQT value to noise.
+The details of the method is provided in Appendix C (and the code is freely available in the Supplemental Material and in \cite{code}).